bosung/bosung.github.io/_includes/intro.md

 Hi!👋

-I'm a PhD student in Computer Science and Engineering at UC San Diego🌴☀️🏄🏻‍♀️🌊, advised by [Prithviraj](https://prithvirajva.com/) in the [PEARLS Lab](https://pearls-lab.github.io/)🧋.
+I'm a PhD candidate in Computer Science and Engineering at UC San Diego🌴☀️🏄🏻‍♀️🌊, advised by [Prithviraj](https://prithvirajva.com/) in the [PEARLS Lab](https://pearls-lab.github.io/)🧋.

 My research centers on building AI agents🤖 that can understand and act over long-context inputs, with a focus on multimodal and embodied settings.
 I'm particularly interested in how agents can perform complex and long-horizon tasks that require interacting with environments over extended periods in ways that, while natural for humans, remain challenging for machines.